jrook1445/wannaroo-tourist-set/README.md

 1. About

-    Tourist industries for OpenTTD, inspired by WhiteHand's tourist set and tourist-accepting houses in ECS Houses, Swedish Houses.
+    Tourist industries for OpenTTD, inspired by WhiteHand's tourist set and tourist-accepting houses in ECS Houses, Swedish Houses, FIRS 3 Hotel.

 1. Compatibility